MicrosoftDocs/visualstudio-docs/docs/debugger/a-dcom-error-occurred-trying-to-contact-the-remote-computer-access-is-denied.md

 ---
 title: A DCOM error occurred trying to contact the remote computer.
 Access is denied.
 titleSuffix: ""
-description: 'A DCOM error occurred trying to contact the remote computer.
-Access is denied.'
+description: A DCOM error occurred trying to contact the remote computer.
+Access is denied.
 View information about this Visual Studio remote debugging error reference. ms.date: "11/04/2016" ms.topic: "error-reference"
 f1_keywords: